robotology/visual-tactile-localization/README.md

 # visual-tactile-localization with motion scenario

-The code distributed here provides a reviewed implementation of the **Memory Unscented Particle Filter (MUPF)** algorithm for visual-tactile localization.
+The code distributed here provides a reviewed implementation of the **Unscented Particle Filter (UPF)** algorithm for visual-tactile localization.

 (The previous __static only__ implementation can be found [here](https://github.com/robotology-playground/tactile-localization/releases/tag/v3.0)).